darwins-challenge/moonlander-ast/README.md

 In the previous 2 scenarios, the lander always started upright.
 In this scenario, it will start at angle.

-Using the `Condition`, we could evaluate one of two commands: `Thrust` or `Skip`.
+Using the `Condition`, we could evaluate to one of two commands: `Thrust` or `Skip`.
 Once the lander also needs to correct its attitude, those two commands are no longer sufficient You can verify this yourself, just try it: can the example orgram `evolve_condition` evolve a winning solution to scenario 3?